mohanmca/cassandra_playground/Cassandra_Architecture.md

 ## (Section: Architecture) -  Peer-to-Peer

 * We should understand the reason by behind peer-to-peer
-* Relation databases scales in one of the following way
+* Relational databases scales in one of the following way
   * Leader-follower
     * Data is not replicated realtime (hence not consistent)
   * Sharding